Chicago Commitment

 Culture, Equity, and the Arts

-We provide support to arts and culture organizations and to arts-centered organizations, meaning that art is integral to executing its mission but may not be the organization’s primary goal.
-Larger-sized grant awards are given to organizations whose work is centered on equity.
+We provide grants to arts and culture organizations across the city.
+We also support arts-centered organizations, meaning that art is integral to executing its mission but may not be the organization’s primary goal.
 A vibrant creative sector helps individuals explore their passions, develop their identity and potential, confront challenging topics, and connect with one another.

 More about Culture, Equity, and the Arts Right Arrow